ezsystems/BehatBundle/README.md

 AND

-B - GNU General Public License, version 2
-Grants an copyleft open source license with ABSOLUTELY NO WARRANTY.
-For the full GPL license text, please see:
+B - Ibexa Trial and Test License Agreement (Ibexa TTL), version 2.2 or later versions (as license terms may be updated from time to time) Trial can be granted by Ibexa, reach out to Ibexa AS for evaluation access: https://www.ibexa.co/about-ibexa/contact-us For the full Ibexa TTL license text, please see:
 - LICENSE file placed in the root of this source code, or
 - https://www.ibexa.co/software-information/licenses-and-agreements (latest version applies)